interview-prep-platform/interview-prep-platform.github.io/docs/index.md

 ## Intended users

-* People who want to practice technical interview questions before an interview.
+* A recent college graduate who studied in a technology field

-    > As someone who wants to be as prepared as possible for an interview, I want to prepare for and practice common technical interview questions, so that I can get my dream technical job.
+    > As a recent college graduate who wants to be as prepared as possible for a technical interview, I want to prepare for and practice common technical interview questions, so that I can get my dream technical job.

-* People who want to find technical interview questions to ask a potential new hire.
+* A manager who wants to find technical interview questions to ask a potential new hire.

-    > As someone who wants to find the best candidate for a job, I want to find and ask good technical interview questions, so that I can hire the most talented people as my coworkers for my organization.
+    > As a manager who wants to find the best candidate for a job, I want to find and ask good technical interview questions, so that I can hire the most talented people for my organization.

 ## Client component